 My teaching philosophy centers on three interconnected principles: prioritizing understanding, fostering a safe and supportive learning environment, and equipping students with the ability to generalize their knowledge and apply it in diverse contexts.
 These principles serve as the bedrock of my approach to teaching and inform my interactions with students.
+In the era of AI, I extend these foundations by guiding students to use AI not as a replacement for thought, but as a cognitive scaffold that deepens their understanding and expands their ability to apply knowledge in a complex, technology-driven world.

 As a course instructor specializing in educational technology, statistics, and data analytics, my primary objective is to cultivate an environment that facilitates students' comprehension of how to design and enhance learning experiences.
 This commitment to fostering understanding permeates every aspect of my teaching, from lectures and class activities to student reflections.
 Moreover, I am dedicated to maintaining a learning environment characterized by acceptance, respect, and encouragement, where students feel empowered to pursue personal and professional growth.
 My ultimate goal is to guide students toward not only mastering the course content but also developing the capacity to transfer the skills and strategies they have acquired to a wide range of real-world scenarios, thereby supporting their professional and personal aspirations.